sslotsky/react-apothecary/README.md

 ```

 In this case, we'd render the component with a `step` prop that indicates how much `n` should
-change by when we execute our actions:
+change by when we execute our mutators:

 ```javascript
 <Counter step={5} />